rc2dev/pifi-radio/README.md

 - PiFi has two views [(the List of Radios and Playback Controls)](#demo).
 It tries to show one or another smartly so you tap less.
 For example, when you open PiFi and MPD is idle, the list of radios is shown, because you probably want to pick a station.

-- If you choose by mistake the same station that is currently playing, no request is sent to MPD, and the playback continues normally.
+- If by mistake you choose the same station that is currently playing, the playback continues as if nothing happened.

+- PiFi is currently available in English and Brazilian Portuguese, but it's easy to translate to other languages.

-Beyond radio, the "Random" button:
+Besides radio, there is the "Random" button:

-- By request, I added a button to play random music from the library.
+- By request, I added a button to play random music from the MPD library.
 That's the "Random" button.
 Tapping it plays all your music in shuffle mode.
 To skip the current song, just press it again.

-- That's the only library related button.
-Library support is an after-thought on this app, not its main purpose.
+- That's the only library function available on this app.
+Think of that as a bonus.
+Library support is an after-thought on PiFi, and not its main purpose.
 [You can disable this button on the configuration.](#pifi-configuration)

 ## Demo